pingcap/blog/tidb-4.0-preview-easier-to-use-production-ready-htap-database.md

 ## Try us out!

 This post describes only a few of the highlights in TiDB 4.0.
-For more features, see [TiDB 4.0 RC Release Notes](https://pingcap.com/docs/stable/releases/4.0.0-rc/).
+For more features, see [TiDB 4.0 RC.1 Release Notes](https://pingcap.com/docs/stable/releases/4.0.0-rc.1/).

 We hope you find TiDB 4.0 as exciting as we do, and that you'll try our release candidate.
 This release is also a big step forward for TiDB on its way to becoming "the future database."
 Our way ahead is challenging but also promising.
 On this adventurous journey, we'd like to thank our contributors and TiDB users.
 Without you, we couldn't have come so far.
 We believe that TiDB will grow more robust to power more enterprises in the future.